Shows: 1212

 [

-Having played guitar and sung in doo-wop groups in high school, Reed studied poetry at Syracuse University under Delmore Schwartz, and served as a radio DJ, hosting a late-night avant garde music program while at college.
-After graduating from Syracuse, he went to work for Pickwick Records in New York City, a low-budget record company that specialized in sound-alike recordings, as a songwriter and session musician.
-A fellow session player at Pickwick was John Cale; together with Sterling Morrison and Angus MacLise, they would form the Velvet Underground in 1965.
-After building a reputation on the avant garde music scene, they gained the attention of Andy Warhol, who became the band's manager; they in turn became something of a fixture at The Factory, Warhol's art studio, and served as his "house band" for various projects.
-The band released their first album, now with drummer Moe Tucker and featuring German singer Nico, in 1967, and parted ways with Warhol shortly thereafter.
+Reed, John Cale, Sterling Morrison, and Angus MacLise formed the Velvet Underground in 1965.
+After building a reputation in the avant garde music scene, the Velvet Underground gained the attention of Andy Warhol, who became the band's manager.
+The Velvet Underground became something of a fixture at The Factory, Warhol's art studio, and served as his "house band" for various projects.
+The band released its first album, now with drummer Moe Tucker and featuring German singer Nico, in 1967, and parted ways with Warhol shortly thereafter.
 Following several lineup changes and three more little-heard albums, Reed quit the band in 1970.

-After leaving the band, Reed would go on to a much more commercially successful solo career, releasing twenty solo studio albums.
-His second, Transformer (1972), was produced by David Bowie and arranged by Mick Ronson, and brought him mainstream recognition.
+After leaving the Velvet Underground, Reed embarked on a successful solo career, releasing twenty solo studio albums.
+His second album, Transformer (1972), was produced by David Bowie and arranged by Mick Ronson; it brought him mainstream recognition.
 The album is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side".
-After Transformer, the less commercial but critically acclaimed Berlin peaked at No. 7 on the UK Albums Chart.
-Rock 'n' Roll Animal (a live album released in 1974) sold strongly, and Sally Can't Dance (1974) peaked at No. 10 on the Billboard 200; but for a long period after, Reed's work did not translate into sales, leading him deeper into drug addiction and alcoholism.
-Reed cleaned up in the early 1980s, and gradually returned to prominence with The Blue Mask (1982) and New Sensations (1984), reaching a critical and commercial career peak with his 1989 album New York.
+The less commercial but critically acclaimed Berlin peaked at No. 7 on the UK Albums Chart.
+Rock 'n' Roll Animal (a live album released in 1974) sold strongly, and Sally Can't Dance (1974) peaked at No. 10 on the Billboard 200.
+When Reed's work ceased to sell well, his drug addiction and alcoholism intensified.
+Reed achieved sobriety in the early 1980s, gradually returning to prominence with The Blue Mask (1982) and New Sensations (1984).
+He reached a critical and commercial career peak with his 1989 album New York.